earlfogel/UltraRogue/README.md

 ## Getting Started

-As in other early roguelike games, in urogue you use keyboard commands to wander through a dungeon fighting monsters and collecting treasure.
+As in other early roguelikes, in urogue you use keyboard commands to wander through a dungeon fighting monsters and collecting treasure.
 The dungeon, monsters and treasure are all displayed on screen as text characters.
 For example, you are an '@' sign, and monsters are